Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

             - Gatway tpe: VPN
             - VPN type: Route based
             - SKU: Basic - select other options based on the cost
+            - Virtual network: Select the Azure Company network - Note that if the gateway subnet is not created in the network, Azure would not allow you to select the network